Bevil Rudd: Biography

 Rudd was born in Kimberley.
 He was the son of Henry Percy Rudd and Mable Mina Blyth; paternal grandson of Charles Rudd, who co-founded the De Beers diamond mining company, and Frances Chiappini and maternal grandson of Captain Matthew Smith Blyth CMG, chief magistrate of the Transkei, and Elizabeth Cornelia Philpott.

-During his schooling at St. Andrew's College, Grahamstown (Upper House) he excelled both as a student and as an athlete, and he was granted a scholarship for the University of Oxford.
+During his schooling at St. Andrew's College, Grahamstown (Upper House) he excelled both as a student and as an athlete, and he was granted a scholarship for the University of Oxford where he studied at Trinity College, Oxford.
 Rudd served in the First World War, and was awarded a Military Cross for bravery.

+Ruud won two British AAA Championships titles in the 440 yards and 880 yards events at the 1920 AAA Championships.
+The following month at the 1920 Olympic Games held in Antwerp, Belgium, Rudd won his gold medal.

-Rudd completed his studies in England, and returned to South Africa, working as a sports journalist.
+Rudd finished runner-up in both the 440 and 880 yards at the 1921 AAA Championships before completing his studies in England, and returning to South Africa, working as a sports journalist.

 He married Ursula Mary Knight, daughter of Clifford Hume Knight the Italian Consul to Cape Town, in 1926; they had at least two sons: Bevil John Blyth Rudd and Clifford Robin David Rudd, the South African Cricketer.

 In 1930, he became an editor for The Daily Telegraph, a position he held until after the Second World War.
 Shortly after his return to South Africa, he died there at age 53.